top of page

 The noun 'forerunner' is formed by combining 'fore' and 'runner.'
 'Fore' comes from Old English, where it meant 'before' or 'in front of.'
 'Runner' refers to someone or something that moves swiftly or precedes others.
 When combined, 'forerunner' describes a person or thing that comes before and serves as an early indication, precursor, or predecessor of something else.
 It suggests a sense of leading or paving the way for what follows.
 'Forerunners' are often seen as heralds or indicators of future developments or trends, and they play a significant role in shaping and influencing what comes next.
 The etymology of 'forerunner' emphasizes its historical connection to the concept of leading or coming before, underscoring the idea that it is a herald or precursor of what is to follow.

-Quiz: Find the meaning of the noun forerunner:
+Find the correct meaning of the noun forerunner:

 Try Again!